wso2-attic/ballerina-integrator/README.md

 }
 ```

-In the above code, `airlineReservationEP` is the client endpoint defined through which the Ballerina service communicates with the external airline reservation service.
-The client endpoint defined to communicate with the external hotel reservation service is `hotelReservationEP`.
+In the above code, `airlineEP` is the client endpoint defined through which the Ballerina service communicates with the external airline reservation service.
+The client endpoint defined to communicate with the external hotel reservation service is `hotelEP`.
 Similarly, `carRentalEP` is the client endpoint defined to communicate with the external car rental service.

 To see the complete implementation of the above file, refer to the [travel_agency_service_parallel.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/guide/TravelAgency/travel_agency_service_parallel.bal) file.